Volunteering is rewarding & fun at BAS!

 Step 1: Complete the Volunteer Application and Liability Waiver.

-Step 2: After you've submitted the application forms, the program manager will email you the orientation session link.
-Then you will schedule a day/time for your first initial visit and tour of the facility.
-This first visit must take place during business hours, Monday-Friday, and will take 20 to 30 minutes.
+Step 2: After you've submitted the application forms, our Program Manager will email you the virtual volunteer orientation session link.
+Once you've viewed the video, you will email our Program Manager to schedule a day/time for your first visit and tour of the facility (about 20-30 minutes).

 WHAT DO VOLUNTEERS DO?